-Geographic Information Systems Graduate Programs near Milwaukee
+Geographic Information Systems (GIS) Graduate Programs in Milwaukee

-Graduate-level Geographic Information Systems – GIS programs explore Geographic Information Science (GIS) and related technologies and may offer coursework at the masters, doctorate, and certificate levels.
-Many GIS degree programs draw elements from other disciplines, such as computer science, geography, mathematics, physics, sustainable development, and earth sciences.
+Graduate-level Geographic Information Systems – GIS graduate programs explore Geographic Information Science (GIS) and related technologies and may offer coursework at the masters, doctorate, and certificate levels.
+Many GIS graduate degree programs draw elements from other disciplines, such as computer science, geography, mathematics, physics, sustainable development, and earth sciences.

 As a result, GIS schools may prepare students to research, develop geospatial technologies, or manage technical projects.

 A geographic information system (GIS) is a powerful tool that may be used to analyze, visualize, query, and interpret spatial and non-spatial data.
 This information may be used in different ways.
 Agriculture, mining, health care, retail trade, urban planning, or military intelligence are a few examples where GIS technology may make an impact.

 GIS also can stand for Geographic Information Science, which refers to the academic discipline.
-This is often the case when refering to GIS degrees.
+This is often the case when referring to GIS degrees.
 Both the science and the systems may be covered in GIS program coursework.

 Do you view life through a spatial lens?
 Graduate GIS programs may provide students with the chance to research, design, and produce their own geospatial technology applications.
-This could be an exciting way to learn hands-on about a very high-growth industry.ii Per the BLS, employment for computer systems analysts is estimated to grow 21 percent from 2014 to 2024.ii
+This could be an exciting way to learn hands-on about a very high-growth industry.
+Per the BLS, employment for computer systems analysts is estimated to grow 7% from 2020 to 2030.